azhx/blagoblag/content/drafts/sha1-and-richard-feynman.rst

 Lots of people see a practical collision attack and say, "well actually, the thing you really care about is second pre-image resistance".
-I see a practical collision attack and say, "the claimed properties of this algorithm no longer hold, it is mathematically broken for all cryptographic purposes".
+I see a practical collision attack and say, "the fundamental properties of this algorithm no longer hold, it is mathematically broken for all cryptographic purposes".

 I come to this conclusion for two reasons.
 One is the age old adage amongst
 cryptographers: attacks only get stronger.